To express our gratitude for our blessings this year, we chose to create meaningful nostalgic personalized Christmas ornaments.

 Certainly, gratitude for family is top on my list.

-And what better way to honor and remember them with unique, personalized Christmas ornaments on your tree this year.
+And what better way to honor and remember your family members than with unique, personalized Christmas ornaments on your tree this year.

-These ornaments will evoke fond memories of those loved ones we’ve lost, and cherished Christmases past.
+Not only will these ornaments help us remember our loved ones, but also will evoke fond memories of those loved ones who are no longer with us and cherish Christmases past.

-With this in mind, we hope you’ll follow along to learn how to transfer photos onto an ordinary ceramic tile to create these cherished keepsakes.
+With this in mind, we hope you’ll follow along and learn how to transfer photos onto an ordinary ceramic tile to create a cherished personalized Christmas ornament keepsake.

 Truly, we are grateful to have you here, following along on our blogging journey!